The Vanishing Healer: Synthetic Cartilage That Regenerates Then Disappears

 Inspired by the Ghosts of the Sea

-Many of the materials used in this cartilage mimic natural polymers found in jellyfish and sea cucumbers…creatures who regenerate limbs and bodies like it’s no big deal.
+Some experimental cartilage materials take inspiration from natural polymers found in jellyfish and sea cucumbers…creatures who regenerate limbs and bodies like it’s no big deal.

 These marine beings, gelatinous and ancient, lend their secrets to human knees.